FabriceDelahaij/JORTTBV-PHP-API/README.md

 + PHP cURL extension

-easiest way to install the Mollie API client is to require it with Composer.
+Easy way to install the Jortt BV API client is to require it with Composer.

-$ composer require mollie/mollie-api-php:1.9.*
+$ composer require fabricedelahaij/jorttbv-php-api:1.0.*

 {
     "require": {
-        "mollie/mollie-api-php": "1.0.*"
+        "fabricedelahaij/jorttbv-php-api": "1.0.*"
     }
 }